GSA/challenges-and-prizes/_challenges/1037-solar-decathlon-2020-design-challenge.md

 <li><span lang="EN">Submits an optional five-page Project Introduction </span></li>
 <li><span lang="EN">Pays a nonrefundable $100 application fee.</span></li>
 </ul>
-<p><span lang="EN">Participating teams are confirmed and announced by December.
+<p><span lang="EN">Teams are encouraged to submit an optional Project Introduction by November 26, 2019, 5 p.m.
+ET.
+Participating teams are confirmed and announced by December.
 Each team submits a Project Progress Report the following February for evaluation.</span></p>
 <p><span lang="EN">Up to 48 finalist teams, eight in each of six Divisions, are selected and invited to compete further with a final Project Report and Presentation of their design at the Design Challenge Weekend, held annually in April at the National Renewable Energy Laboratory (NREL) main campus in Golden, Colorado.</span></p>
 <p><span lang="EN">For this coming cycle, teams that apply by November 2019 and are selected to proceed after submitting their Project Progress Report in February 2020 will be invited to complete their project in March and then present at the Design Challenge Weekend at NREL in April 2020.</span></p>
-<p><span lang="EN">Six winners&mdash;one from each Division&mdash;are determined by juried evaluation across all 10 Contests and awarded with trophies at the annual Design Challenge Weekend.
-A Design Challenge Grand Winner is also selected from the pool of six winners and provided with a special award.</span></p>
+<p><span lang="EN">First and second place winnes, as well as honorable mentions&mdash;one from each Division&mdash;are determined by juried evaluation across all 10 Contests and awarded with trophies at the annual Design Challenge Weekend.
+In addition, two Design Challenge Grand Winners are also selected from the pool of six first-place winners and provided with a special award.</span></p>
 <p><span lang="EN">Ready to learn more?
 Teams interested in participating in the Design Challenge should carefully review the complete set of entry requirements, available in the <a href="https://www.solardecathlon.gov/assets/pdfs/sd-competition-guide.pdf" target="_blank" rel="noopener">Solar Decathlon Design Challenge Competition Guide</a>.</span></p>
-<p><span lang="EN">More information is available at&nbsp;<a href="https://www.solardecathlon.gov/2019/design/challenge.html" target="_blank" rel="noopener">https://www.solardecathlon.gov/2019/design/challenge.html</a>.</span></p>
+<p><span lang="EN">More information is available at&nbsp;<a href="https://www.solardecathlon.gov/event/challenges-design.html " target="_blank" rel="noopener">https://www.solardecathlon.gov/event/challenges-design.html</a>.</span></p>
       </div>